GotaLoveFiraCode/museum/README.md

 	`$ echo "be patient"`
 - Rust/cargo/etc. \
 	`$ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+- Alsa and a working audio system.
+Can’t play music without alsa…
+	+ I’m not sure how this works on macOS…

 ### I don’t use FLAC?
 How do I pretend to use this?